Dansoftowner/Boomega/USER_GUIDE.md

 ## Using Boomega

+### Database files

+Boomega stores your saved books into a particular `.bmdb` database file.
+You can create `bmdb` files any time you want (see: [Creating databases](TODO)) and **open existing ones** (see: [Opening databases](TODO)).

+If Boomega is installed by an installation file as a native application, the `.bmdb` files are associated with the app, so you can launch them from your file explorer.

+You can have multiple database files opened at the same time in the app.

 ### Running Boomega for the first time

 When Boomega runs for the first time, it will show a customization/configuration dialog.